KDE/cutehmi/extensions/CuteHMI/Skeleton.0/README.md

 intrusive, but most straightforward way to generate skeleton for an extension.
 QtCreator also allows you to modify this property through `Properties:` box in the `Projects` mode.

-## Providing extensiton with a code
+## Providing extension with a code

 Next steps depend on what your extension is going to accomplish.
 CuteHMI extensions combine the functionality of libraries and QML extensions.
 Extension can be a pure QML runtime extension, a pure binary library, or it can be a mix of both.